Canadian fashion: Trends and national costumes

-Canadian consumer fashion trends are linked to the legacy of the country’s fashion history and are often an expression of the varied lifestyles associated with Canada’s social classes and geography, as seen in athleisure and functional apparel.
-The “Blanket Jacket”, for example, is possibly Canada’s first athleisure garment, and is a continuation of the capotes and mackinaw jackets fashioned from wool Hudson's Bay point blankets.
-According to Fashion: A Canadian Perspective, “the blanket coat was often labeled in the press as a national costume that represented the Canadian identity.”
-Modern Canadian brands like Aritzia and Simons have drawn inspiration from this model for their own products.
-Athleisure has seen continuous development in Canadian fashion trends, as seen in the innovations in leggings and sweatsuits during the late 20th century by Lululemon and Roots respectively.
+Canadian consumer fashion trends are linked to the legacy of the country's fashion history and are often an expression of the varied lifestyles associated with Canada's social classes and geography, as seen in athleisure and functional apparel.
+The "blanket jacket", for example, is possibly Canada's first athleisure garment, and is a continuation of the capotes and mackinaw jackets fashioned from wool blankets.
+According to Fashion: A Canadian Perspective, "the blanket coat was often labeled in the press as a national costume that represented the Canadian identity."
+Modern Canadian brands, like Aritzia and Simons, have drawn inspiration from this model for their own products.
+Athleisure has had continued influence on Canadian fashion developments, as seen in the innovations in leggings and sweatsuits during the late 20th century by Lululemon and Roots respectively.

 The parka is another traditional form of functional fashion, which originates from Indigenous cultures of Northern Canada, and has been adapted and marketed for upscale urban wear by brands such as Quartz Co. and Canada Goose.

 Since the mid-20th century, Canada has been a hub for innovation and design in winter boots, with local companies having integrated insulated footwear and convenient street styles.
-Examples includes “cougar pillow” boots, First Nations-inspired moccasin footwear, and the waterproof cold-weather boots designed by Sorel.
+Examples include "cougar pillow" boots, First Nations-inspired moccasin footwear, and the waterproof cold-weather boots designed by Sorel.

-Various headwear have developed in Canada and have often carried cultural and historical significance.
+Various headwear have been developed in Canada and have often carried cultural and historical significance.
 Beaver hats and their demand in the European market, for example, were an important driver of the Canadian fur trade.
-Another example is the Calgary White Hat; a garment of symbolic importance for the city of Calgary, Alberta, rooted in the traditional ranching and farming culture of the area, which provides the city with a sense of communal identity, an idealized citizen epitomized in the “Canadian cowboy”, and a sense of living on the margins and distinction from perceived centralising powers within Canada.
-Although the knitted cap, or "beanie", was not invented in Canada, it has none the less been distinguished within the Canadian consciousness as an important piece of national apparel.
+The Calgary white hat is a more contemporary example; a garment of symbolic importance for the city of Calgary, Alberta, rooted in the traditional ranching and farming culture of the area.
+The "White Hat" provides Calgary with a sense of communal identity, an idealized citizen epitomized in the "Canadian cowboy", and a sense of living on the margins and distinction from perceived centralising powers within Canada.
+Although the knitted cap, or "beanie", was not invented in Canada, it has nonetheless been distinguished within the Canadian consciousness as an important piece of national apparel.
 Other headgear that were developed in Canada include the tilley hat, the Pangnirtung (or "Pang") hat, and the "Christy stiff" variety of derby hat.

 Equestrian style elements have had a marked influence on modern Canadian design and trends.
-With the enduring popularity of the “horse girl” aesthetic through clothing articles such as women's tailored blazers, tall leather boots, crewneck sweaters, plaid barn jackets, and sleek leggings, this style has been a source of guidance for major brands like Smythe, Aldo, Roots, and Brunette the Label.
-Smythe’s notoriety as a high-end designer of equestrian-inspired fashion was increased after their blazers were worn by the Duchess of Cambridge at several public events, including the 2011 and 2016 royal tours of Canada.
+With the enduring popularity of the "horse girl" aesthetic through clothing articles such as women's tailored blazers, tall leather boots, crewneck sweaters, plaid barn jackets, and sleek leggings, this style has been a source of guidance for major brands like Smythe, Aldo, Roots, and Brunette the Label.
+Smythe's notoriety as a high-end designer of equestrian-inspired fashion was increased after their blazers were worn by the Duchess of Cambridge at several public events, including the 2011 and 2016 royal tours of Canada.
 Brands like Street and Saddle and Ellie Mae have adapted recreational equestrian styles for everyday and professional wear, particularly the autumn fashion season.